 Seen April 17th

-Every single review of this movie that I have read said the same thing.
+Every single review of Get Out that I have read said the same thing.
 10/10, perfect, a revelation… I feel weird finally being part of the majority, cos I have to agree.

 Get Out is the sharp jolt that Horror needed.
 In recent years it felt like we were falling into a slump in the genre, paranormal activity clones and endless reboots seemed like they were going to define this decade of horror.
 But, in the last quarter of the decade, a new challenger approaches to show everyone just how this is done.
 Jordan Peele proved that he knows his stuff, this is his first film as a director and holy crap this is the kind of first film that defines a career.
 I want more horror movies by this guy because he knows how tension works.
 He knows how to build it correctly, to have you feeling uneasy and how to have you hovering over the edge of your seat before he does a jump scare.
 He does jump scares the way that they’re meant to be done, they’re payoffs to a buildup.
 There’ll be a tense conversation and an obvious unease building, you’ll be on the edge of the seat and then someone will walk past in the back of frame to a violin sting and you leap out of your seat… and it’s not cheap.
 It’s not overused and there are no cat scares.
 The jumps are genuinely creepy moments that are genuinely important to the plot.

 Visually.
 Holy crap.
-This film had a budget of 4.5 million and it clearly spent most of that on an amazing Cinematographer who makes the camera into another character, the look and feel of the film is so amazing and when they handle the Hypnosis?
+Get Out had a budget of 4.5 million and it clearly spent most of that on an amazing Cinematographer who makes the camera into another character, the look and feel of Get Out is so amazing and when they handle the Hypnosis?
 It’s amazingly well done and a perfect visual metaphor for being put under.